 For statutory offenses covered by M.G.L. c.
-71, § 37H and § 37H1/2 (possession of a dangerous weapon, possession of a controlled substance, possession of a dangerous weapon, assault on school staff and/or felony charges/conviction), the principal may exclude the student from school on a short-term basis (not to exceed 10 school days), pending a formal hearing, if the principal determines the removal is necessary to avoid danger or substantial disruption to the learning environment.
+71, § 37H and § 37H1/2 (possession of a dangerous weapon, possession of a controlled substance, possession of a dangerous weapon, assault on school staff and/or felony charges/conviction), the Principal may exclude the student from school on a short-term basis (not to exceed 10 school days), pending a formal hearing.
 Prior to removal pending a hearing, the Principal shall provide written notice to the student and parent/guardian that includes:

-a) a description of the offense;

-b) the reason for the removal pending hearing;

-c) a statement of the duration of the removal pending hearing (not to exceed 10 school day);

-d) notice of the formal hearing and due process rights, in compliance with M.G.L. c.
-71, § 37H and/or § 37H1/2, as applicable (see above); and, e) a statement that the student has the opportunity to earn credits, as applicable, make up assignments, tests, papers, and other school work as needed to make academic progress during the period of removal pending hearing.
+- 1. a description of the offense; - 2. the reason for the removal pending hearing; - 3. a statement of the duration of the removal pending hearing (not to exceed 10 school day); - 4. notice of the formal hearing and due process rights, in compliance with M.G.L. c.
+71, § 37H and/or § 37H1/2, as applicable (see above); and, - 5. a statement that the student has the opportunity to earn credits, as applicable, make up assignments, tests, papers, and other school work as needed to make academic progress during the period of removal pending hearing.